Imbibe live logo in white

 7. Serve straight away.

-Additional tips for a great Espresso Martini
+Additional tips for best results

 1. Use fresh espresso – Quality is key, always ensure your espresso is fresh.